Welcome to the MSFC Employee Assistance Program (EAP)

-The Employee Assistance Program is designed to help employees improve, maintain, and/or recover wellbeing.
-People often think that an EAP is only for individuals who are dealing with very serious problems or situations, and while those individuals are certainly encouraged to utilize the program, it is also available to individuals who are dealing with less urgent issues, or who simply need a confidential, nonjudgmental sounding board.
+The Employee Assistance Program is designed to help employees improve, maintain, and/or recover psychological/emotional wellbeing, and serves the workforce primarily through consultation, short-term counseling, and education.
+People often think that an EAP is only for those individuals who are dealing with very serious problems or situations, and while those individuals are certainly encouraged to utilize the program, it is also available to individuals who are dealing with less urgent issues, or who simply need a confidential, nonjudgmental sounding board.

 The EAP provides assistance for both employees and their family members (spouse and dependents).
 Examples of issues that might lead someone to utilize the EAP include: stress, marital problems, loss and grief, anger management, relationship problems (e.g., with friends, family, co-workers, supervisor, or supervisee), alcohol or drug abuse, depression, anxiety, or just about anything else that is causing difficulty.